 Highlights of the Sportsplus Inversion Table include its sleek and simple design in either black or red.
 It’s quite sturdy and can withstand a total of 135 kg bodyweight.
 The Sportsplus is effective and also built of high-quality materials, so you know it will last.

 The Yatek model is simple in its design, but strong.
-It can hold up to 150 kg of body weight, making it the most heavy-duty model on this list.
+It can hold up to 150 kg of body weight, making it one of the the most heavy-duty model available.

 - Multiple inversion grades

 - Foldable and fits in small spaces like under the bed

 Resistant and sleek are two words that describe the Yatek ECO inversion table.
 It provides a full 180-degree inversion and is built for regular use.
 Its most impressive feature has to be its weight capability.
 While many models can only handle 135 kg at one time, the Yatek ECO blows the others out of the water in this category and can sustain a total of 150 kg.